He was a promising young man.

-I was impressive academically at high school, too, but I genuinely and openly acknowledged: If he surpasses me, even better!
+I was impressive academically at high school, too, but genuinely and openly acknowledged: If he surpasses me, even better!
 He is amazing!
 I wish him all the best in his future endeavours.

 How dramatically our roles would be reversed six odd years later.
 Now I shudder at the thought of his brilliance nestling in the rubbish bin.
-Today my former class mate is nothing more than a drug user and peddler.
+Today, my former class mate is nothing more than a drug user and peddler.
 My heart sinks every time I see him.

-Whatever circumstances you find yourself in, try not to lose the hunger to seek new knowledge and get better.
-Immaterial of any current situation you’re in!
-Get future ready.
-Let me stop with this airy motivational crap!
-Anyway, I am reminded of my time as a cashier in a clothing retail store.
-I read many a website and magazine — I had knowledge from Forbes Africa, Harvard Business Review, Business Insider, GQ, entrepreneur.com and others breaking out of the pores of my skin.
-Often, customers asked me why I was working in retail with the mind I have.
+I’ll tell you a short story, instead: I am reminded of my time as a cashier in a clothing retail store.
+I read many a website and magazine; I had knowledge from Forbes Africa, Harvard Business Review, Business Insider, GQ, entrepreneur.com and others breaking out of the pores of my skin.
+And just as often, customers asked me: Why are you working in (the lowest level of) retail with the mind you have?

-My point is a very simple one, though: if you abandon your self-development and thus the hunger to get better, you will look back some time and realise how spectacular you could have been . (‘Could have’, deep and menacing words.)
+If you abandon your self-development and the hunger to get better, you’ll surely look back some time and realise how spectacular you could have been . (‘Could have’, deep and menacing words.)